-We include our Safeguarding Policy in St Joseph's Pre-school's enrolment pack, and a copy of this policy is on the parents' notice board and on the Pre-school's page of St Joseph's Catholic Primary School's website11.
+We include our Safeguarding Policy in St Joseph's Out of School Club's on the parents' notice board and on the Out of School Club's page of St Joseph's Catholic Primary School's website.
 In addition, every August parents of children who are due to attend the setting are sent an electronic copy prior to the start of the Autumn term.
 We are also able to arrange for our policy to be made available to parents whose first language is not English, on request.